telerik/ajax-docs/getting-started/installation/web-config-settings-overview.md

    verb="*" preCondition="integratedMode" />
 ````

-where you will need to change the Version property to the concrete version you are using and the same assembly is to be used with all handlers.
+In the example above, you will need to change the `Version` property to the specific version you are using and the same assembly is to be used with all handlers.

+If you deploy the project on a **WebFarm**/**WebGarden**, you need to change the `Telerik.Web.UI.WebResource.axd` type.
+For more information about deploying a solution that uses Telerik controls on a WebFarm or WebGarden, refer to the [How to integrate RadControls for ASP.NET AJAX in a WebFarm or WebGarden scenario](https://www.telerik.com/blogs/integrate-radcontrols-for-asp.net-ajax-in-a-webfarm-or-webgarden) blog post.

-**Example 3**: The **Telerik.Web.UI.WebResource.axd** handler type for **WebFarm/WebGarden** deployment.
+The following example demonstrates how to add the `Telerik.Web.UI.WebResource.axd` handler type for **WebFarm/WebGarden** deployment.

 ````XML
 <system.web>